 Our Dogs will accept judging reports in any format but they are best sent either as e-mails or files attached to e-mails.

-At Southern Counties you can collect a printed out sheet of your winners from the Chief Steward’s Office soon after you have finished judging on which is a space for your to write you report after each award.
-It is also easy to go to the catalogue printers’ website (www.fossedata.co.uk (click on the Southern Counties results page) and just copy and paste the results into your preferred word processor (or direct into an e-mail) so that you can just add your personal comments to the owners and dogs names.
+At Southern Counties, you can collect a printed out sheet of your winners from the Chief Steward’s Office soon after you have finished judging on which is a space for your to write your report after each award.
+It is also easy to go to the catalogue printers’ website (www.fossedata.co.uk (click on the Southern Counties results page) and just copy and paste the results into your preferred word processor (or directly into an e-mail) so that you can just add your personal comments to the owners and dogs names.
 This enables Our Dogs to process your critique/s speedily and publish them into the newspaper and on to the Internet more quickly.

-However, when the reports arrive, even by email, they come in lots of different forms so one of the things that they have to do i is to go through them and make sure they conform to the house ‘style’.
+However, when the reports arrive, even by email, they come in lots of different forms so one of the things that they have to do is to go through them and make sure they conform to the house ‘style’.
 Doing this reduces the space required.
-Please remember that if reports are received which are hand written and/or without all the necessary details of the dogs it inevitably takes a great deal more time to prepare them for publication so they are likely to be delayed.
+Please remember that if reports are received which are handwritten and/or without all the necessary details of the dogs it inevitably takes a great deal more time to prepare them for publication so they are likely to be delayed.
 It would speed things up greatly if critiques arrived in the format that the paper could use to print them directly.